Portable Targeted Sampling Framework Using LLVM: Introduction

-\begin{itemize} \item \textbf{Efficient and portable interval analysis} on real hardware using LLVM, unconstrained by the hardware's microarchitecture or ISA. \item \textbf{A LLVM IR level unit of work}, enabling sample selection algorithms to create and locate samples for a program in a cross-platform manner, agnostic of machine level instructions, such as architectural specific instructions and optimizations. \item \textbf{A sample creation methodology} that allows samples to run on any platform (e.g., real hardware or simulators). \item \textbf{An efficient validation methodology} for validating the selected samples for the specific workload in native time. \end{itemize}
+\begin{itemize} \item \textbf{Efficient and portable interval analysis} on real hardware using LLVM, unconstrained by the hardware's microarchitecture or ISA. \item \textbf{An LLVM IR level unit of work}, enabling sample selection algorithms to create and locate samples for a program in a cross-platform manner, agnostic of machine level instructions, such as architectural specific instructions and optimizations. \item \textbf{A sample creation methodology} that allows samples to run on any platform (e.g., real hardware or simulators). \item \textbf{An efficient validation methodology} that validates the selected samples for the target workload and input on native hardware, integrated into the development workflow. \end{itemize}